GoBlog

 ReadyEdgeGo

 So much of our understanding of writing is built on a myth that some of us are just good at it and others aren’t.
-But when you think about it, would a gymnast ever attempt a double twist in midair without learning how to do a backflip?
-Would you enter into a competition for the 100-meter dash without ever practicing?
+But when you think about it, would a gymnast ever attempt a double twist in midair without first learning how to do a backflip?
+Would you enter a competition for the 100-meter dash without ever practicing?
 (Can you tell I’ve been watching the Olympics?)
 Like most skills, good writing requires consistent, dedicated practice.
-So, whether you’re just starting out or looking to improve, I have a few tips for how to get started and maintain consistency in practice.

 2. Write Frequently and Regularly

-Some writers will tell you that you need to write every single day, sometimes at the same time of day.
-But if the Giants are playing the Dodgers and your cousin Ryan is visiting from out of town, I’m here to tell you it’s okay to take a day or two off.
+Some say you need to write every single day, sometimes at the same time of day.
+But if the Giants are playing the Dodgers and your cousin Ryan is visiting from out of town, it’s okay to take a day or two off.
 That being said, I do like to block time off on my calendar and do my best to stick to that schedule.

 Writing a “bad” first draft is tough when you’re a perfectionist.
 For me, this is probably the hardest part of writing.
 Whenever I don’t feel confident that what I am writing is “good,” I want to quit.
-Even writing the “garbage draft is how to become a better writer.
-Tragically, that also means that instead of a bad first draft, I’ll have no draft.
+Even writing the “garbage” draft is how to become a better writer.
+A bad first draft is better than no draft.
 This leads me to my next tip.

 4. Writing Is Rewriting